Projects-by-Harsh-and-Sid/Atlas-Link/readme.md

-# Star Link: Advanced DeFi Assistant for Star Atlas Marketplace
+# Atlas Link: Advanced DeFi Assistant for Star Atlas Marketplace

 ## A Comprehensive Documentation of an AI-Powered DeFi Tool for Data Presentation and Visualization in the Star Atlas Ecosystem

 ### Abstract

-This document presents a detailed overview of Star Link, an advanced AI-powered assistant designed to revolutionize user interaction with the Star Atlas game marketplace.
-Leveraging the capabilities of ChatGPT and integrating with blockchain technologies, Star Link offers unprecedented access to on-chain data, market analytics, and personalized DeFi services within the Star Atlas ecosystem.
+This document presents a detailed overview of Atlas Link, an advanced AI-powered assistant designed to revolutionize user interaction with the Star Atlas game marketplace.
+Leveraging the capabilities of ChatGPT and integrating with blockchain technologies, Atlas Link offers unprecedented access to on-chain data, market analytics, and personalized DeFi services within the Star Atlas ecosystem.

 ---